plone/plone.restapi/docs/source/tusupload.rst

 .. note:: PATCH requests to the `@tus-upload` endpoint are allowed on all IContentish content types.

-Once a temporary upload URL has been created a client can send a PATCH request to upload a file:
+Once a temporary upload URL has been created, a client can send a PATCH request to upload a file.
+The file content should be send in the body of the request:

 .. literalinclude:: _json/tusupload_patch_finalized.req
    :language: http

-When the upload request contains of just one single file, the server will respond with a `204: No Content` response and the final file URL in the HTTP location header:
+When just a single file is uploaded at once, the server will respond with a `204: No Content` response after a successful upload.
+The HTTP location header contains he URL of the newly created content object:

 .. literalinclude:: _json/tusupload_patch_finalized.resp
    :language: http

-The actual content item is created after the file upload has been finalized.

 Partial Upload